 Digital Signature Certificate Part

-An X.509 certificate is used to validate a signature and can be contained either within a Digital Signature XML Signature part, or as a separate Digital Signature Certificate part, or stored outside the package.
+An X.509 certificate is used to validate a signature and can be contained either within a Digital Signature XML Signature part, as a separate Digital Signature Certificate part, or stored outside the package.

 If the certificate is represented as a separate part within the package, that certificate shall be the target of a Digital Signature Certificate part relationship, as specified in Annex E, from the appropriate Digital Signature XML Signature part.
 The part containing the certificate may be signed.
 The media type of the Digital Signature Certificate part and the relationship targeting it from the Digital Signature XML Signature part are defined in Annex E. A Digital Signature Certificate part may be used to create more than one signature.
 A Digital Signature Certificate part should be the target of at least one Digital Signature Certificate relationship from a Digital Signature XML Signature part.